GISOGISO/Financial-data-analysis/part2/readme.md

 4. The resulting portfolios are stored in a pandas DataFrame and the portfolios with the highest Sharpe ratio as well as the portfolio with the minimum volatility are identified among the set of optimal portfolios.

-5. The efficient frontier is then plotted to visualize the sets of optimal portfolios with maximum Sharpe ratio and minimum volatility.
+5. The efficient frontier is then plotted to visualise the sets of optimal portfolios with maximum Sharpe ratio and minimum volatility.
 The volatility and return of an equal-weighted portfolio is also plotted for comparison purposes.

 ![](https://github.com/GISOGISO/Financial_data_analysis/blob/main/images/Efficient%20Frontier%20with%20Max%20Sharpe%20Ratio%2C%20min%20volatility%20and%20equal%20weights.png)